torch2424/assemblyscript-website/README.md

 npm start
 ```

-To build the site to `docs/.vuepress/dist`, i.e. to verify that it works as expected:
+To build the site to `dist`, i.e. to verify that it works as expected:

 ```sh
 npm run build
 ```

-The page is automatically rebuilt and updated on pushes to the repository.
+The page is automatically deployed on pushes to the repository, and at least once a day to sync sponsors.